ttu/dotnet-fake-json-server/README.md

 #### Reload

 Reload endpoint can be used to reload JSON data from the file to Data Store.
-Endoint is in Admin controller, so it is usable also with Swagger.
+Endpoint is in Admin controller, so it is usable also with Swagger.

 ```sh
 $ curl -X POST http://localhost:57602/admin/reload --data ""